src-d/blog/content/post/difftree.md

 - This means the current node is the top node of the top frame.

-- `Next` drops the current node and sets its next sibling as the new current node by poping the top frame.
+- `Next` drops the current node and sets its next sibling as the new current node by popping the top frame.
 If the top frame ends up empty, just repeat the same operation recursively to remove all empty frames as we climb the tree towards its root.